W.P. Carey (WPC) Outpaces Stock Market Gains: What You Should Know

-Heading into today, shares of the real estate investment trust had gained 1.41% over the past month, lagging the Finance sector's gain of 4.08% and the S&P 500's gain of 3.39% in that time.
+Prior to today's trading, shares of the real estate investment trust had gained 5.57% over the past month.
+This has outpaced the Finance sector's gain of 5.44% and the S&P 500's gain of 3.43% in that time.

-W.P.
-Carey will be looking to display strength as it nears its next earnings release, which is expected to be July 28, 2023.
-On that day, W.P.
-Carey is projected to report earnings of $1.33 per share, which would represent year-over-year growth of 1.53%.
-Meanwhile, our latest consensus estimate is calling for revenue of $442.38 million, up 28.45% from the prior-year quarter.
+Investors will be hoping for strength from W.P.
+Carey as it approaches its next earnings release, which is expected to be July 28, 2023.
+The company is expected to report EPS of $1.33, up 1.53% from the prior-year quarter.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $442.38 million, up 28.45% from the year-ago period.

-WPC's full-year Zacks Consensus Estimates are calling for earnings of $5.36 per share and revenue of $1.79 billion.
-These results would represent year-over-year changes of +1.32% and +21.36%, respectively.
+For the full year, our Zacks Consensus Estimates are projecting earnings of $5.36 per share and revenue of $1.79 billion, which would represent changes of +1.32% and +21.36%, respectively, from the prior year.

-Investors should also note any recent changes to analyst estimates for W.P.
+It is also important to note the recent changes to analyst estimates for W.P.
 Carey.
-These revisions help to show the ever-changing nature of near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Recent revisions tend to reflect the latest near-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
 Within the past 30 days, our consensus EPS projection has moved 0.48% higher.
 W.P.
-Carey is holding a Zacks Rank of #2 (Buy) right now.
+Carey currently has a Zacks Rank of #2 (Buy).

 In terms of valuation, W.P.
-Carey is currently trading at a Forward P/E ratio of 13.03.
-This represents a premium compared to its industry's average Forward P/E of 11.76.
+Carey is currently trading at a Forward P/E ratio of 13.32.
+Its industry sports an average Forward P/E of 11.91, so we one might conclude that W.P.
+Carey is trading at a premium comparatively.

-We can also see that WPC currently has a PEG ratio of 8.46.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-REIT and Equity Trust - Other stocks are, on average, holding a PEG ratio of 2.14 based on yesterday's closing prices.
+Also, we should mention that WPC has a PEG ratio of 8.65.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+REIT and Equity Trust - Other stocks are, on average, holding a PEG ratio of 2.18 based on yesterday's closing prices.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.